-- Earn a master’s or doctoral degree in behavior analysis or a similar field that is accredited by the Association for Behavior Analysis International’s (ABAI) Behavior Analysis Accreditation Board (BAAB).
+- Earn a master’s or doctoral degree in behavior analysis or a similar field that is accredited by the Association for Behavior Analysis International’s (ABAI).

-- Earn a master’s or doctoral degree in behavior analysis or a similar field that includes a BACB-Approved Course Sequence (ACS).
-(All ABAI-BAAB accredited programs include the Approved Course Sequence)
+- Earn a master’s or doctoral degree in behavior analysis or a similar field that includes a Verified Course Sequence (VCS).
+(All ABAI accredited programs include the Verified Course Sequence)

 - Earn a master’s or doctoral degree in behavior analysis or a similar field that meets BACB course content allocation requirements and receive approval from the BACB at the time of application.